Modification of Substantial Modification of Existing Program

-3. Curricular Approval Process and Development of the New Program Proposal -The department develops the Substantive Change Program Proposal according to USM and MHEC Requirements and submits it along with the TU Form D: Program Modification for approval to the college dean followed by the appropriate curricular approval bodies at the college and institutional levels.
+3. Curricular Approval Process and Development of the New Program Proposal -The department develops the Substantive Change Program Proposal according to USM and MHEC Requirements and submits it along with the ONLINE Program Modification form using CIM for approval to the college dean followed by the appropriate curricular approval bodies at the college and institutional levels.
 Departments should submit a draft proposal to the Provost's Office for guidance in developing the proposal, including budgets.

 4. Undergraduate program proposals that have been submitted and approved by the dean and the College Curriculum Committee (CCC) should be forwarded to the University Curriculum Committee (UCC) for review and signature.

 Graduate program proposals that have been submitted and approved by the dean of the college and the College Curriculum Committee should be forwarded to the Graduate Studies Committee (GSC) for review and signature.